Dmum303/bank_tech_test_ruby/README.md

 - rspec ../spec

+or
+Setup
+If you don't already have it, clone the skills workshop repository.

+Do a git pull to make sure you have an up-to-date version of the repository.

+cd into the student-mocking-workshop directory.

+Run bundle install.

+Run the tests with rspec.

 ## Project Requirements

 You should be able to interact with your code via a REPL like IRB or Node.
 (You don't need to implement a command line interface that takes input from STDIN.)